gkouziik/eslint-plugin-security-node/docs/rules/detect-nosql-injection.md

 ### The $where operator attack
 The **$where** operator has a vary dangerous feature: it allows you to pass a string that will be evaluated inside your server.

-To reproduce the problem, suppose that you have an online store and wnt to find out which users have more than X canceled orders.You could query as the following:
+To reproduce the problem, suppose that you have an online store and wnt to find out which users have more than X canceled orders.
+You could query as the following:
 ```javascript
 var query = {
     $where: "this.canceledOrders > " + req.body.canceled